asimkhan8107/Keypad-Scanner/README.md

 its output will have the correct value and this value can be saved in a register at the same time the circuit goes to S5.

 **4) Controller** <br>
-Figure 4-45 shows the state diagram of the controller for the keypad scanner.
+Figure 4-45 shows the state diagram of the controller for the keypad scanner. <br>
 It waits in S1 with

                 outputs : C0 5 C1 5 C2 5 1